 She said having more information about the election process may empower international students to have conversations with locals who have the power to vote.

-Andrew Fuller, an immigration attorney, was also in attendance and addressed audience questions surrouding immigration and said international students shouldn’t be scared by rhetoric portrayed in the media.
+Fuller was also in attendance and addressed audience questions surrounding immigration and said international students shouldn’t be scared by rhetoric portrayed in the media.

-He said Congress hasn’t made any big changes since 1950 and that the U.S. is working on the bones of a system that is outdated.
+He said Congress hasn’t made any big changes since 1950, and the U.S. is working on the bones of an outdated system.

-“Most immigration changes come through the executive branch, but the Congress hasn’t made any sweeping changes recently,” Fuller said.
+“Most immigration changes come through the executive branch,” Fuller said.
 “Know that if there is a sweeping change, there would be an authority to challenge that.”

 She also said while university policies support having diverse viewpoints, demonstrations can’t interfere with operational activities.